mappite/aGotino/README.md

 ### Features

 - tracking - move Right Ascension at sidereal speed, 1x
-- two buttons to cycle among RA&Dec forward and backward speeds (8x)
+- two buttons to cycle among RA&Dec forward and backward slow motion (8x)
   - press both buttons for 1sec to change side of pier (default West, see below).
 - listen on serial port for basic LX200 commands
 - listen on serial port for aGotino commands